theverygaming/vix/README.md

-# shitOS
+# vix
-a broken operating system with a ton of bad design choices and copypasted code. _It's actually not that bad anymore tho_
+a broken kernel with a ton of bad design choices and copypasted code. _It's actually not that bad anymore tho_

 #### Goals
+- Run X server
 - Full Linux binary compatibility
 - Load Linux kernel modules/drivers